Skip to main content

 PrompTax: metropolitan commuter transportation mobility tax (MCTMT)

-Employers required to participate in the PrompTax program for New York State withholding tax purposes, and employers who volunteer to participate in the PrompTax program for MCTMT purposes, are required to make their MCTMT payments on the same dates their withholding tax payments are due under the PrompTax program.
+Employers required to participate in the PrompTax program for New York State withholding tax purposes, and employers who elect to participate in the PrompTax program for metropolitan commuter transportation mobility (MCTMT) purposes, are required to make MCTMT payments on the same dates withholding tax payments are due under the PrompTax program.

 • All PrompTax program participants are still required to file a quarterly MCTMT return, Form MTA-305, Employer's Quarterly Metropolitan Commuter Transportation Mobility Tax Return.